True Christianity is made up of a body of imperfect people, striving toward perfection.

 Mat 7:23 – And then I will declare to them, ‘I NEVER KNEW YOU; depart from Me, you who PRACTICE LAWLESSNESS!’
 (NKJV)

-Powerful.
-This proves that all along, in spite of all their hyped pretensions, they never even had a true and valid relationship with Christ, much less with the Father.
+They actually never even had a true and valid relationship with Christ, much less, with the Father.
 What disqualifies them?
-Lawlessness!
-A blatant disregard for God’s Law.

 So what is the moral of this story?